citizenfx/natives/ENTITY/SetEntityRotation.md

 RegisterCommand('360', function()
-    local playerPed = PlayerPedId() -- Get the player's Ped local vehicle = GetVehiclePedIsIn(playerPed, false) -- Get the vehicle the player is currently in.

-    if not vehicle and not DoesEntityExist(vehicle) then print("You are not in a vehicle")
+    local playerPed = PlayerPedId() -- Get the player's Ped local vehicle = GetVehiclePedIsIn(playerPed, false) -- Get the vehicle the player is currently in. if not vehicle or not DoesEntityExist(vehicle) then print("You are not in a vehicle")
         return
     end